Asynchronousx/El-Boto/README.md

 This simple discord bot will help and aid in basic features like:

  - MUSIC<br>
-   Play and search songs from youtube.<br>
+   Play and search songs from youtube<br>
    Song's queue management (adding songs while one's currently playing will add to the queue)<br>
-   Skip song functionality: bored of the songs played by other? $skip it.<br>
+   Skip song functionality: bored of the songs played by other? $skip it<br>
-   Queue status for checking which song it's actually queued.<br>
+   Queue status for checking which song it's actually queued<br>
-   Stop function to make the player stop playing. (whoa)<br>
+   Stop function to make the player stop playing<br>
-   Volume adjust function to adjust the volume (too high for you, newbie?)<br>
+   Volume adjust function to adjust the volume<br>

  - SEARCHING<br>
    Why open a browser when you comfortably do this on your discord channel?<br>
    Searching features include(TEXT PAGE by default):<br>
    Searching page by name (returns: most-top occurrence)<br>
-   Searching a video, returning the most-top occurrence of that video on youtube.<br>
+   Searching a video, returning the most-top occurrence of that video on youtube<br>

  - FUN<br>
    I know that you like to make fun of your friends.
 That's why is fun to offence!<br>
-   Offend people with the command $offence, and take a laugh.<br>
+   Offend people with the command $offence, and take a laugh<br>

  - UTILITY<br>
    Dice roll isn't only on World of Warcraft.<br>